VForWaTer/vforwater-portal/README.md

 # Dependencies

-vforwater-portal is a Django project (we testet Django 2.2, python 3.7) The following components are needed:
+vforwater-portal is a Django project (we tested Django 2.2, python 3.7) The following components are needed:
-* PostGIS (we testet postgresql 9.6, 10.6, 11.2 + postgis 2.4, 2.5)
+* PostGIS (we tested postgresql 9.6, 10.6, 11.2 + postgis 2.4, 2.5)
-* Geoserver (we testet 2.12.2 and 2.14.1, Oracle Java + tomcat or OpenJDK)
+* Geoserver (we tested 2.12.2 and 2.14.1, Oracle Java + tomcat or OpenJDK)

 # License